disgoorg/handler/README.md

 ## Troubleshooting

-For help feel free to open an issues or reach out on [Discord](https://discord.gg/9tKpqXjYVC)
+For help feel free to open an issue or reach out on [Discord](https://discord.gg/9tKpqXjYVC)

 ## Contributing